 On average, employees at Northrop Grumman give their company a 3.8 rating out of 5.0 - which is 3% lower than the average rating for all companies on CareerBliss.
-The happiest Northrop Grumman employees are Industrial Engineers submitting an average rating of 4.8 and Production Supervisors also with a rating of 4.8.
+The happiest Northrop Grumman employees are Financial Analysts submitting an average rating of 4.8 and Industrial Engineers also with a rating of 4.8.

 "I've worked for NorthropGrumman for almost a year and I have gained more knowledge and skills there in that short period then I have in my career.
 The workplace Atmosphere is awesome and vary team oriented."

 "I worked at Northrop Grumman as an analyst this past summer (2020) and it provided a lot of insight behind financial planning, pricing, evaluations, and budgeting.
 Although remote, the work environment was very opening and accommodating.
 The pay is also competitive."

 "I've been employed with NGC for 7+ years and am grateful for the opportunity that was given to me.
 I had no experience in the aerospace/manufacturing industry, but NGC gave me a chance and I've been able to thrive while developing many critical career skills."